₹0Lifetime Free Cards

-Axis Flipkart vs HDFC Millennia for Online Shopping: The Honest Verdict
+Axis Flipkart vs HDFC Millennia for Online Shopping

 Which card pays more on Amazon, Flipkart, Myntra, Swiggy, and Zomato?
 A real-merchant comparison with fees, lounges, and a clear pick.